 If the Color Run hasn't already come to your city, it's probably in the works.
 This popular 5K is sort of like a crayon box exploding: as participants make their way through the course, volunteers cover them in colored powder.
 As you can probably already tell, this is a fun run that welcomes all ages and athletic ability, but just because it's fun doesn't mean there shouldn't be some prep involved.
 After running it for ourselves, here are some insider tips on how to prep and what to expect when doing a Color Run!

 - You don't need to be a runner: The Color Run is a beginner's dream: it's not timed, families and children are welcome, and there's a designated walking lane.
 Serious runners, take note: unless you are part of the lead pack or especially good at dodging crowds, you probably won't be able to run for time.
-During our run, the sheer amount of participants coupled with the stop-and-go color stations and the small size of the running lane made it difficult to consistently run any faster than an 11-minute mile.
+During our run, the sheer amount of participants coupled with the stop-and-go color stations and the small size of the running lane made it difficult to consistently run any faster than a 12-minute mile.
 If you've never run continuously prior to the event, this is a great pace for a beginner runner.
-If you'd like to try and run the entire course, get started on a couch-to-5K plan at least two months before the Color Run.

 - Protect yourself: From the beginning of the run to well after you cross the finish line, there is colored powder coming at you from every direction.
 Protect your eyes and mouth with a pair of sunglasses and bandana, and make sure to keep any valuables sealed in plastic bags — especially cameras and phones.
 If you don't want to be completely doused in powder, stay in the middle of the lane when going through a color station.